 Endangered species in the ACT

-- 7 critically endangered species – a species that is facing an extremely high risk of extinctionWhen an entire species of plant or animal dies out.
+- 8 critically endangered species – a species that is facing an extremely high risk of extinctionWhen an entire species of plant or animal dies out.
 Once a species becomes extinct, it is gone forever.
-A species can also be locally extinct, meaning that it has disappeared from an area it once lived in, but still exists elsewhere. in the wild.
+A species can also be locally extinct, meaning that it has disappeared from an area it once lived in, but still exists elsewhere. in the wild

-- 18 endangered species – species that is facing a very high risk of extinctionWhen an entire species of plant or animal dies out.
+- 21 endangered species – a species that is facing a very high risk of extinctionWhen an entire species of plant or animal dies out.
 Once a species becomes extinct, it is gone forever.
-A species can also be locally extinct, meaning that it has disappeared from an area it once lived in, but still exists elsewhere. in the wild.
+A species can also be locally extinct, meaning that it has disappeared from an area it once lived in, but still exists elsewhere. in the wild

-- 26 vulnerable – a species that is facing a high risk of extinctionWhen an entire species of plant or animal dies out.
+- 28 vulnerable species – a species that is facing a high risk of extinctionWhen an entire species of plant or animal dies out.
 Once a species becomes extinct, it is gone forever.
-A species can also be locally extinct, meaning that it has disappeared from an area it once lived in, but still exists elsewhere. in the wild.
+A species can also be locally extinct, meaning that it has disappeared from an area it once lived in, but still exists elsewhere. in the wild

-- 3 endangered environments: Natural Temperate Grassland, Yellow Box/Red Gum Grassy Woodland, and High Country Bogs and Associated Fens.
+- 2 critically endangered environments: Natural Temperate Grassland and Yellow Box/Red Gum Grassy Woodland

 HOW THREATENED AM I?